User Experience: How to Improve Website Scannability

 What Is Scannability?

 Applied to a page or screen, the verb “scan” means to glance at/over or read hastily.
-So, scannability is the way to present the content and navigation elements like the layout that can be scanned easily.
-Interacting with a website, especially the first time, users quickly look through the content to analyze whether it’s what they need.
-Any piece of the content may become a hook in this process: words, sentences, images, or animations.
+So, scannability is the way to present the content and navigation elements, like the layout, that can be scanned easily.
+When interacting with a website, especially on the first visit, users quickly scan the content to determine whether it’s what they need.
+Any part of the content can serve as a hook in this process: words, sentences, images, or animations.

-By the way, this behavior is nothing new: for many decades, people often do the same with a new magazine or newspaper looking through them before they start attentive reading of the articles.
-What’s more, reading from the screen is much more tiring than on paper, so users are more selective when and where they are ready to bother.
+By the way, this behavior is nothing new: for many decades, people often do the same with a new magazine or newspaper, looking through them before they start attentive reading of the articles.
+What’s more, reading from a screen is much more tiring than reading on paper, so users are more selective about when and where they read.

 Why is that important?
-About a decade ago Jacob Nielsen answered the question “How people read on the Web?” simply: “They don’t.
-People rarely read Web pages word by word; instead, they scan the page, picking out individual words and sentences”.
-Since then it hasn’t changed much: we aren’t ready to invest our time and effort into exploring the website if we aren’t sure it corresponds to our needs.
-So, if an eye has nothing to be caught with at the first minutes of introduction, the risk is high that the user will go away.
-Whatever is the type of website, scannability is one of the significant factors of its user-friendly nature.
+About a decade ago, Jacob Nielsen answered the question “How people read on the Web?” simply: “They don’t.
+People rarely read Web pages word by word; instead, they scan the page, picking out individual words and sentences.”
+Since then, it hasn’t changed much: we aren’t ready to invest our time and effort into exploring the website if we aren’t sure it corresponds to our needs.
+So, if an eye has nothing to catch it in the first minutes of the introduction, the risk is high that the user will go away.
+Whatever the type of website, scannability is one of the key factors in its user-friendliness.

 How can you check if the webpage is scannable?
 Try to look at it as a first-time user and answer two questions: